gsiffer/gabor-siffer-IS24-full-stack-competition-req97073/README.md

 ## Installing the IMB Catalogue

 - Clone the project
+- This project require Node.js.
+[How to install](https://www.knowledgehut.com/blog/web-development/install-node-js-and-npm)
-- On the terminal in the project folder run `npm install` then `npm run dev `
+- In the project folder in the [Visual Studio Code](https://code.visualstudio.com/) terminal  run `npm install` then `npm run dev `
+- Go to http://localhost:3000/ in your browser

 ## API Component